 Interstate 66 from Interstate 495/Capital Beltway to U.S. Route 29 in Rosslyn, as well as the Dulles Toll Road

 The first component of this program will convert I-66 inside the Beltway to an Express Lanes facility with dynamic tolling during peak periods only.
-Construction began in 2016, and the toll lanes are expected to open in summer 2017.
+Construction began in summer 2016, and the toll lanes are expected to open in late 2017.

 About the Project